-- I will be available to you via e-mail and phone, and will promptly reply to your messages. - I will maintain the Blackboard web site with current materials, and will resolve any content-related problems promptly as they are reported to me. - I will send out a weekly e-mail update to all class members to guide upcoming work and remind you of assignment due dates. - I will return all assignments to you promptly, and will include individualized comments and suggestions with each assignment. - I will hold our personal written or verbal communications in confidence.
-I will not post any of your assignments for viewing by the class without requesting your approval in advance. - I will treat all members of the class fairly, and will do my best to accommodate individual learning styles and special needs.
+- I will be available to you via e-mail and phone, and will promptly reply to your messages. - I will be available to you for telephone appointments as requested. - I will maintain the Blackboard web site with current materials, and will resolve any content-related problems promptly as they are reported to me. - I will send out a weekly e-mail update to all class members to guide upcoming work and remind you of assignment due dates. - I will return all assignments to you promptly, and will include individualized comments and suggestions with each assignment. - I will hold our personal written or verbal communications in confidence.
+I will not post any of your assignments for viewing by the class without requesting your approval in advance.